pipebots/sprintBotBLEControl/Documentation.md

 > Note: A 1:31.25 gearbox motor was also tests, in this case there are 1250 counts per revolution of the wheel

 ### calcSpeed();
+Using the change in encoder counts and the elapsed time since last call this works out the speed of each motor, for use in the PID loop.

 ### sendJSON();